isc1/wandurr/README.md

-This game is really just a fun coding exercise for me, and I hope I write it in such a way that new c++ coders might be able to have fun playing around with a little game programming. :)
+This game is really just a fun coding exercise for me, and I hope I write it in such a way that new c++ coders might be able to have fun playing around with a little game programming, with less complexity than they would with a real graphical toolkit. :)

 These instructions work on Ubuntu, which is a flavor of Debian, which is a type of Linux.